 A complex network of dirt and gravel tracks crosses the undeveloped, thickly wooded land that surrounds Sycamore Canyon to the west, north and east - see map

 .
 One of two most used approaches is from the west, starting from the paved Perkinsville Road (FR 173), which is the only main route that leaves Williams to the south, starting as 4th Street in town.
 After 8 miles, FR 110 (White Horse Lake Road) branches off eastwards, and along the way are signposts to several features of interest including two lakes (White Horse and J D Dam), both used for fishing and boating.
 The other is FR 146 from I-40 exit 167; this heads southeast, after 8 miles meeting FR 109, which links with FR 110 via White Horse Lake.
-FR 141 is another good access road, from exit 178 of the interstate, and together all these enable relatively easy travel to places on the north and northwest sides of the canyon, but the unpaved tracks from east side are generally less good, and longer; the general approach is along FR 231 from Flagstaff, and there are many lesser roads beyond.
+FR 141 is another good access road, from exit 178 of the interstate, and together all these enable relatively easy travel to places on the north and northwest sides of the canyon, but the unpaved tracks from the east side are generally less good, and longer; the initial route is along FR 231 from Flagstaff, and there are many lesser roads beyond.

 FR 110, a good quality road, continues to Sycamore Point